 I was fortunate enough to graduate third of five hundred and seventy students at Elkins High School.
 I was also an AP Scholar with Distinction and a proud member of Elkins’ Academic Decathlon team.
 During my time with the team, I was a gold medalist in Speech, Interview and Essay at the school and local level competitions.
 Our team also advanced to the state competition for Academic Decathlon and competed against thirty-nine other schools.

-I would like to graduate in three years with a major in Biochemistry and minors in Business Administration, Medicine and Society, and Chemistry.
+I would like to graduate with a major in Biochemistry and minors in Business Administration, Medicine and Society, and Chemistry.
 I am planning to pursue an MD after my undergraduate studies.
-I want to become a doctor.
-My passion lies within giving my ALL towards helping anyone and everyone despite ethnicity, creed, color, race etc. My experiences through volunteering and shadowing these past two years have shown me what an honor it is for someone as high in stature as a doctor to stoop down to help people who are in need and going through trials and tribulations.
-It is truly a humbling experience to know and see that doctors give their ALL towards helping individuals with the expectation of nothing in return.
-I was thinking: if I SAW these doctors and felt that way, imagine if I WAS a doctor.
-The feeling and emotion behind that feeling would truly overwhelm me.
-It would be indescribable.
+My passion lies in service to individuals despite ethnicity, creed, color, race etc. My experiences through volunteering and shadowing these past years have shown me what an honor it is to help people who are in need and going through difficulties when it comes to their health.
+It is truly a humbling experience to know and see that doctors give their all towards helping individuals with the expectation of nothing in return.
 My passions and career are thus the same.
 They are intertwined.
 I was given the privilege of shadowing a doctor two summers ago, and I remember one conversation in particular.
-This doctor was telling me that money was nothing to her.
+This doctor told me that money was nothing to her.
 Fame, respect, honor- these were nothing to her.
 At the end of the day, what mattered to her was that she was able to save a life, give a father an opportunity to see his daughter get married, give a mother a chance to see her son graduate, give a brother a chance to go to the movies with his sister.
 At the end of my academic career, I also want to feel the reward and satisfaction of giving life to someone who may not have had it.